-For the Lead Project Entity to appoint a suitable person to the role of Collaboration Champion.
+The appointment by the Project Lead Entity of a suitable person to the role of Collaboration Champion.

-Before undertaking this first step in Phase 1 of the Project Collaboration Toolkit, an important decision needs to have been taken by the Lead Project Entity to adopt a collaborative strategy for the delivery of the project.
-All ECITB Project Collaboration Toolkit activities in Phase 1 are intended to support the establishment of a collaborative project environment when it is in the early Front End Loading (FEL) phases of the lifecycle.
-Just as FEL activities are an investment up front to reap rewards later on, the Collaboration Toolkit - Phase 1 activities represent a similar up-front investment to achieve the benefits to the project that collaboration can deliver.
-Collaboration may not be an appropriate approach to the effective delivery of all projects or programmes.
-The UK Infrastructure - Alliancing Code of Practice lists the following circumstances where collaboration may be appropriate:
+Before undertaking this first step in Phase 1 of the Project Collaboration Toolkit, an important principal decision needs to have been taken by the Project Lead Entity to adopt a collaborative strategy for the delivery of the project.
+All ECITB Project Collaboration Toolkit activities in Phase 1 are intended to support the establishment of a collaborative project environment when it is in the early Front-End Loading (FEL) phases of the project lifecycle.
+Just as FEL activities are an investment up front to reap rewards later on, the Collaboration Toolkit - Phase 1 activities represent a similar up-front investment to achieve the benefits to the project that collaborative behaviours can deliver.
+Timing of the appointment of a Collaboration Champion should be at a point during FEL where there is high certainty that the project will proceed.
+A Project Sponsor will likely have been appointed by the Project Lead Entity.
+The role of Collaboration Champion could be fulfilled by either the Project Sponsor or Project Manager, although for sizeable, complex projects the Collaboration Champion may need to be another executive who is sufficiently skilled and experienced to manage the internal and external relationships that collaboration will require.